A bill to revise certain requirements for H-2B employers for fiscal year 2004, and for other purposes.

 Sponsor.
 Senator for Utah.
 Republican.

 Length: 2 pages

-This bill was introduced on March 30, 2004, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 30, 2004, in a previous session of Congress, but it did not receive a vote.

 Mar 30, 2004